St Mary's Cathedral Choir, Sydney: Choir tradition

-Under Thomas Wilson (Director of Music) the Cathedral Choir has expanded its repertoire and involvement in the cathedral's life of prayer and worship.
+Under Thomas Wilson (Director of Music) the Cathedral Choir expanded its repertoire and involvement in the cathedral's life of prayer and worship.
 The choir currently sing at daily services of Vespers and Mass (excluding Fridays) and continue to sing at Solemn Mass each Sunday at 10:30 am.
 The gentlemen of the choir sing Vespers most Sundays at 5:00 pm.
 New choristers (who attend the Cathedral College as trebles in Year 5) learn not only about music, but also about the Catholic faith, history and culture.

 The choir continues to perform works by composers such as Palestrina, Victoria as well as modern composers such as Macmillan, Bingham, Matthew Martin and David Briggs.
 In addition to the wide range of polyphonic repertoire the choir sings Gregorian Chant at all services.
 The Gentlemen of the Cathedral Choir have recently released a CD of Marian Vespers and the full choir will be releasing a CD that encompasses the full church year (currently in post-production).

 In 2010 the Cathedral Choir were invited to sing at the opening of Domus Australia in Rome, which was presided over by Pope Emeritus Benedict XVI.
 While on tour in Rome the choir performed at St Peter's Basilica, St Paul's Outside the Wall, St Maria Maggiore, Domus Australia, Santa Maria in Trastevere and Santa Maria Dei Pellegrini.

 2018 marked the two hundredth anniversary of the founding of the choir.
 In July 2018, the Cathedral Choir performed in Rome at St. Peter's Basilica, with Pope Francis in attendance.
 Earlier that year, the Choristers of the Cathedral Choir performed as part of the International Gregorian Festival of Watou.